If you’re looking for a cough button for your podcasting microphone, you’re in luck: I have a great digital mute switch solution!

 This app is a must-have, and if you’re serious about how good your audio sounds, you’ll be addicted to it.
 The app works seamlessly with digital mics and recording software.
 Get it and instantly take some stress out of your recording process!

-If you need help starting your own podcast or want to hire an editor, contact me!
+If you need help starting your own podcast or want to hire a podcast editor, contact me!